-Many types of the virus exist, but only some of them can cause genital warts.
+Many types of the virus exist but only some types can cause Genital Warts.
 Genital Warts may be either flat or resemble raspberries or cauliflowers in appearance.
 The warts begin as small red or pink growths and can grow as large as four inches across.
 They can interfere with intercourse and childbirth.
 Growths may also be hidden or invisible, and so regular testing is recommended.

 Did you know? …

 HPV are a group of over 100 viruses, some of which can be sexually transmitted and cause Gential Warts or cervical cancer.